What It Is And How It Works

 Required Field Course

-The Journeyman Certification is meant to be completed during the Wilderness Bushcraft Semester.
+The Journeyman Certification is meant to be completed during the Wilderness Bushcraft Semester or the Wilderness Guide Training Semester.
 While intended to be within the scope of the course, our certifications are challenging and will require significant physical and academic effort to complete in 9 weeks.

 There are very specific and stringent documentation parameters for all our certifications and candidates will need to follow these parameters carefully in order to be recognized.
 Explanations and outlines for all required coursework can be found in “The Student Handbook”, “First Person Ecology”, and “The Journeyman Workbook”.
 Once completed, students will assemble all of their work into a final portfolio.
 Documentation will include: